 If a business can be packaged and replicated profitably, it can be franchised - and the growth possibilities for a successful operation are tremendous.

-"The biggest advantage is being able to build your brand on a national basis using someone else's money," says Pip Wilkins, operations manager for the British Franchise Association.
+"The biggest advantage is being able to build your brand on a national basis using someone else's money," says Pip Wilkins, chief executive of the British Franchise Association.
 "Plus, your franchisees' fees can help you develop your business into different areas."

 "Most franchisors will give training in sales and finance," explains Wilkins.
 "They will also be responsible for research and development, sourcing the best suppliers and materials and ensuring the franchisee stays up to date."